 Do you ever start working on a book and decide not to finish it?
 How do you make that decision?

 If I am struggling with a manuscript, I will let it rest for a few days, and then when I come back to it, I can usually figure out what is wrong.
 It helps that I continuously revisit the manuscript.

 We are reading Esperanza Rising.
 Are all the books you write based on family experiences?

 No. If you look at all my titles you'll see I write about a variety of different characters and topics.

 My English students loved your book.
 Their question is: what was your childhood like?

-There is a biography on my Web site that is much to long to tell here.
+There is a biography on my website that is much too long to tell here.
 I grew up with my grandmother a few blocks away and many of my aunts and uncles nearby.
 I am the oldest of 23 grandchildren.

 What was your favorite class in elementary school, and what were some of your favorite books?

 My favorite subject was reading.
 I remember reading the Little House on Prairie books, Swiss Family Robinson, Treasure Island, and Anne of Green Gables.
 It's too hard to pick just one book as my favorite.